Factors that affect backlash are very important to take care of and I’ll explore the reasons why in this article.

 Backlash is not a very well-known term in the 3D printing world or very well understood, so I’ll give you a simplified definition of it.

 Backlash is the necessary correction for the looseness or slack in the moving system of your X and Y axis.
+It can also be referred to as the amount of play between the lead screw and the nut that runs through it to the Z-axis.

 As you know, when your 3D printer is extruding material, the print head is vigorously moving on the X and Y axis in different directions, as per the software’s command, following the digital file you have put in.